Rosuav/ThirdSquare/README.md

 Dating back at least as far as Metcard, two-hourly tickets opened after 6PM have been valid until the end of the day.
 This is simple enough to do; should it be done?
 With round-the-clock services, is 6PM still a significant boundary?

+* Skip it.
+Night frequency is now good enough that it's really just two more hours. *